Rag Wreath – with Easy Year Around Rag Wreath Ideas

 To attach the strips loop them around the wire, so the fold is at the underside.
 Make sure the two ends are even on the top side and tie it into a simple knot.

-You may find some of the strips tails turn and go to the back side as your crafting.
-Once your done the section, check the back side of your wreath to make sure all the rag ends are orientated toward the front before continuing to the next section.
+You may find some of the strips’ tails turn and go to the back side as you craft.
+Once you’re done with the section, check the back side of your wreath to make sure all the rag ends are orientated toward the front before continuing to the next section.

 If there are any strip ends on the back side of your wreath, push them through to the front side, and then pull them straight on the front side.

-Continue until you have a complete wreath.
-Once you have the wreath done, trim off any obviously uneven strips, and any loose threads that are obvious.
+Continue until you have a complete beautiful wreath wreath.
+Once you have the wreath done, trim off any obviously uneven strips, and any obvious loose threads.

 Plain Ticking and Dropcloth Fabric Wreath

-This wreath is fabulous I love it, its so neutral and shabby and farmhouse and dare I say cute.
-Its well worth having an abundance of fabric strips so that its thick and fluffy.
+The finished wreath is fabulous all on its own, I love it, it’s so neutral and shabby and farmhouse and dare I say cute.
+It’s well worth having an abundance of fabric strips to make it so thick and fluffy.

 The ticking and dropcloth are both neutral allowing for easy updates for seasonal decor ideas.
 To make these three different seasonal wreaths I grabbed a few simple items from my craft room and took less than five minutes on each update to show you some quick examples.
-I am so happy with how it turned out.
-Well worth hoarding the ticking fabric.
+I am so happy with how it turned out, it was well worth saving my ticking fabric.

 The Farmhouse Rag Wreath

-A simple twine and black macrame cord ribbon and simple galvanized cow makes the wreath obviously farmhouse and fun.
+A simple twine and black macrame cord ribbon and simple galvanized cow make the wreath obviously farmhouse and fun.

 A Halloween Rag Wreath